 - Did they take steps to prevent the injury?

-At the SMA Law Group, we want to take some time today and discuss the circumstances in which a property owner may be responsible for damages and injuries that occur on their premises.
+At the SMT Legal, we want to take some time today and discuss the circumstances in which a property owner may be responsible for damages and injuries that occur on their premises.
 When you need a Pittsburgh premises liability attorney, call us today so we can work on securing the compensation you deserve.

 You Expect Safety